|

 human being's daily breathing moments, so too do Iconoclast's musical

+moods behave."
 "If you threw Ornette Coleman sax, punk songlengths and aggression,

 new wave synths, and Knitting Factory anything-goes experimentalism into